How Gratitude Can Make You Healthier and More Successful

 How to Show Gratitude During the Pandemic

-Even as we cope with the pandemic and the recession, freelancers Annie Kai I. Cheang, PharmD, MS, BCPS, Lisa Baker, PhD, CMPP, and I are grateful for our clients and colleagues.
+Even as we cope with the pandemic and ongoing economic uncertainty, freelancers Annie Kai I. Cheang, PharmD, MS, BCPS, Lisa Baker, PhD, CMPP, and I are grateful for our clients and colleagues.
 And we are taking a pause from the pandemic to show our gratitude.

 Every year, Annie, Lisa, and I send holiday gifts to key clients and holiday cards to other clients and colleagues.
-Things are different this year so we’ve had to change our approaches.
+Things are different this year and last year so we’ve had to change our approaches.

 “I’m sending gifts to a few clients, and I asked, ‘What is the best address to use?’
 These are people I work with a lot.
 I feel comfortable asking for this information, although it still feels weird to me,” says Lisa, a freelance medical writer specializing in publications.